chandru2301/arceon-backend/README.md

 ## Local Development

+### Running with Maven

 1. Clone the repository
 2. Run `./mvnw spring-boot:run`
 3. The application will be available at http://localhost:8081

+### Running with Docker

+1. Clone the repository
+2. Build the Docker image: `docker build -t arceon-backend .`
+3. Run the container: `docker run -p 8080:8080 arceon-backend`
+4. The application will be available at http://localhost:8080

 ## Environment Variables